 Construction & Infrastructure Dispute Resolution

 Rahman’s Chambers has long experience of assisting both the public sector & private sector entities in the constriction sector in resolving disputes.
-Our involvement have been found crucial at procurement, awarding, implementation stages.
-While at the procurement stages, disputes are resolved at High court or CPTU, at awarding and implementation stages the disputes are mostly resolved by arbitration or mediation.
-Chambers and Partners, Asia Pacific 2021 ranked our head of Chambers, Mr. Mohammed Forrukh Rahman for Dispute Resolution, which incudes constriction disputes and arbitration and gave the following review: “has excellent and wide exposure in his profession, and is impressive in handling legal issues with aplomb,” summarises an interviewee.
-He is particularly praised for his knowledge and experience in arbitration, and he has expertise in bankruptcy, construction, energy and shipping cases. “
+Our involvement has been found crucial at procurement, awarding, implementation stages.
+While at the procurement stages, disputes are resolved at the High court or CPTU, at awarding and implementation stages the disputes are mostly resolved by arbitration or mediation.

 “Their response times are excellent and they make you feel generally very well informed.”

 -Chambers & Partners, 2018

 The ‘very responsible, responsive and knowledgeable’ Mohammed Forrukh Rahman heads the firm.

 We are recommended for Business law by Asialaw 2021.

 - Commenced arbitration proceeding against a developer for failure to construct & hand over a residential apartment building located in a prime location in Dhaka claiming loss & damages as well as specific relief of registration of apartment in the name of the claimant.